-In an exclusive interview, ‘24/7 Valencia’ chatted for around 40 minutes over the phone with John Lydon in Los Angeles as he prepared for his European tour of 2016.
+In an exclusive interview, ‘24/7 Valencia’ chatted for around 40 minutes over the phone with John Lydon in Los Angeles…as he was preparing for his European tour with Valencia (Spain) being the very first gig of the tour!
 Calling from a ‘locutorio’ in Valencia to L.A.…

-Hallo, yes, barely, you sound like you’re shouting in a field.
+JOHN LYDON: Hallo!
+Yes, barely, you sound like you’re shouting in a field!
 I can baaaaaarely (sing-song tone) make you out.
 Someone’s shouting in the background, can you talk louder?

 Can we go through your new Pil album, ‘What the World Needs now…’?